djipco/webmidi/website/api/classes/Output.md

 ### `.sendClock(...)` {#sendClock}

-Sends a MIDI **clock* real-time message.
-According to the standard, there are 24 MIDI Clocks for every quarter note.
+Sends a MIDI **clock** real-time message.
+According to the standard, there are 24 MIDI clocks for every quarter note.